 Writing the Multi Multi-Cultural Memoir

 with Annette Gendler Thursday, July 13, 2017 9:30 AM – 3:30 PM

 Multiple languages, historical epochs, cultures and places can overwhelm the writer attempting to create a family memoir that spans centuries and continents.
 Annette Gendler dealt with these dilemmas in her memoir Jumping Over Shadows, published in April 2017, by hybrid publisher She Writes Press.

-Jumping Over Shadows is the story of a German-Jewish love that overcomes the burden of the Holocaust.
 In Gendler’s workshop she will share the lessons she learned about how to make a complicated, multi-faceted story work.
 How does one find the right structure for a story with multiple threads?
 When do you translate and when do you leave material in its original language?
 How much research is too much?
 How do you smooth over the movement through time, bringing a lost world to life for today’s readers?